How to configure Nikon Z6 wedding photography?

 NIKKOR Z 70-200mm f/2.8

-Besides, even they are not that attractive for portraits.
+Besides, they are not that attractive for portraits.
 Again, with the external flash, you can direct the flash towards the ceiling and get more natural light and diffused lighting if you don’t have a diffuser.

-And, last but not least, pack an extra pair of batteries.
+And last but not least, pack an extra pair of batteries.

 STEP 2.
 Pick the best memory cards for easy storage